FreeRADIUS/freeradius-server/scripts/profiling/go/README.md

   - **Divergence** — a diverging bar chart of each function's change in **self-share** of total CEst (percentage points) for a current run vs a reference run (the p50 baseline by default, or any run you choose).
+- **Per-run detail** — click a run's chip (or its heatmap column header) to leave the comparison views for that one run's full per-function table: every function with CEst plus the 9 raw Callgrind counters it is built from, sortable on any column and narrowed by the **patterns** filter.
+A second table sums the counters of every function matching each pattern term (one row per term). **← Back**, or any comparison-view button, returns.
+- **Run chips** — each loaded run shows as a chip with a bar of its total CEst relative to the largest run; the p50 baseline chip is marked, and **×** removes a run (**Clear** removes all).
 - **Value mode** (heatmap / trends): Δ% vs p50, Δ% vs that run's total, CEst cycles, or CEst % of run total.
 - Other controls: a **patterns** filter (space-separated, case-insensitive